 The Company has recorded the total settlement amount of \$174,097 as of December 31, 2019.
-To date, SBS is in default of the first fifteen payments totaling \$108,810 and formal default notices have been sent to SBS.
+To date, SBS is in default of all outstanding payments and formal default notices have been sent to SBS.
 As of this date the Company believes these SBS payments must ultimately be paid by SBS and will continue to evaluate its collectability from SBS and establish reserves as appropriate.
-As of March 31, 2021, the total settlement amount has been reserved.
+As of June 30, 2021, the total settlement amount has been reserved.